 The department has created a new course CS 100 - Principles of Computing that focuses on the fundamental concepts of computing, including programming but also creativity, algorithms, data, abstraction, problem solving, networking, and societal impacts.
 CS 100 can be used to fulfill the Mason Core IT requirement.
 The department also gives credit for the AP CS Principles course.

-In addition to CS 100 (which is open to all Mason students), the department offers several courses that can be taken by non-majors with the approriate prerequisites:
+In addition to CS 100 (which is open to all Mason students), the department offers several courses that can be taken by non-majors with the approriate prerequisites:- CS 112 - Introduction to Computer Programming This course is a first course in computer programming that can be used to fulfill the Mason Core IT requirement.
+The language used in the class is Python.

 The MS programs offered by the department, specifically the MS in Information Systems, the MS in Information Security and Assurance, and the MS in Software Engineering admit students from a wide variety of academic backgrounds.
 Find out more at the web pages for prospective MS students.